California enacts a broad privacy law, taking on companies that collect and sell your data

 At the press conference after the bill's signing, MacTaggart said California's new law was only the beginning.
 "I feel like we have made a great stride forward for the country," he said.
 "If it happened here, it will happen in the rest of the country."

-Update, 1:00 p.m.
-PT: Adds information about the bill passing the California Senate and Assembly.

-Update, 3:10 p.m.
-PT: Adds information about Gov. Brown signing the bill into law.
+Updates, 1:00 p.m.: Adds information about the bill passing the California Senate and Assembly; 3:10 p.m.: Adds information about Gov. Brown signing the bill into law.

 Security: Stay up-to-date on the latest in breaches, hacks, fixes and all those cybersecurity issues that keep you up at night.